SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Experiments

 \subsection{Baselines and Metrics}

-We benchmark against traditional SfM (COLMAP~\cite{schonbergerStructurefrommotionRevisited2016a} with SuperPoint + SuperGlue~\cite{sarlin2020superglue}) and deep-learning based models (DUSt3R~\cite{wangDust3rGeometric3d2024}, MASt3R~\cite{leroyGroundingImageMatching2025} and pretrained VGGT).
+We benchmark against traditional SfM (COLMAP~\cite{schonbergerStructurefrommotionRevisited2016a} with SuperPoint + SuperGlue~\cite{sarlin2020superglue}) and deep-learning based models (DUSt3R~\cite{wangDust3rGeometric3d2024}, MASt3R~\cite{leroyGroundingImageMatching2025}, MapAnything~\cite{keetha2026mapanything}, and pretrained VGGT).
 Since these methods lack multimodal support, we input RGB/thermal images as a single modality.
 We also benchmark against hybrid approaches mixing feature matching and deep learning.
 We use $\text{MA}_{\text{ELoFTR}}$ (ELoFTR~\cite{eloftr} trained with MatchAnything~\cite{he2025matchanything}) and $\text{MINIMA}_{\text{ROMA}}$ (RoMA~\cite{edstedt2024roma} trained with MINIMA~\cite{ren2024minima}) to establish RGB-thermal correspondences, followed by DIM~\cite{morelli2024_deep_image_matching} for 3D reconstruction and pose estimation.
+We also use MP-SfM~\cite{pataki2025mp}, which builds on COLMAP and includes depth and normal predictions, as well as correspondences from a learned matching model---we use MINIMA$_{\text{ROMA}}$~\cite{ren2024minima} as the matching model.

 We use publicly available implementations and official pretrained weights for all baselines and use identical data splits and computational resources (one A100 GPU) for all methods.
 Classical approaches are evaluated using their default parameters.
+Due to computational constraints and the fact that this is not the best-performing method, we evaluate MP-SfM only on the Public Datasets and not on the more challenging SEAR dataset.
+Qualitative renderings for this method are provided in the supplementary materials.

 Following VGGT~\cite{wang2025vggt}, we evaluate the methods using the RRA@30 and RTA@30 (percentages of image pairs with relative rotation/translation errors $<30^\circ$) and AUC@30 (area under the accuracy-threshold curve of the maximum values between RRA and RTA with thresholds $[5.0, 15.0, 30.0]^\circ$).
 We also report the processed frames per second (FPS) and registration rate (Reg.)~\cite{light3r} (percentage of successfully registered images).
 We compute the quality metrics on registered cameras only, excluding images without predicted poses.
 When LiDAR data is available, we report point cloud completeness (PCC) (the mean nearest-neighbor distance from reconstruction to LiDAR) and point cloud accuracy (PCA) (the mean nearest-neighbor distance from LiDAR to reconstruction).
 We also report the Chamfer distance, i.e., the average of PCC and PCA.
 To compute these metrics, we align estimated and ground-truth camera poses using Umeyama alignment~\cite{umeyama}, back-project estimated depth maps, and calculate the metrics between estimated and ground-truth point clouds.
 To mitigate bias toward methods that perform well on only a subset of scenes, we report the metrics over the errors across all datasets/scenes (for scene-agnostic evaluation) in \cref{tab:concat}.